gardener/logging/.hyperspace/pull_request_bot_summarize_prompt.md

 Set the PR kind using the appropriate "/kind" identifiers.
-It shall be one of the following: api-change|bug|cleanup|discussion|enhancement|epic|impediment|poc|post-mortem|question|regression|task|technical-debt|test
+It shall be one of the following: api-change|bug|cleanup|discussion|enhancement|epic|impediment|poc|post-mortem|question|regression|task|technical-debt|test Set the PR area using  "/area logging" identifier.

 Link any related issues using "Fixes #<issue_number>".